rubyforgood/casa/doc/LINUX_SETUP.md

 If you copy and paste directly from this page to your command line, we recommend you do so one section (or even one line) at a time.

-The commands below include a section for installing [rvm](https://rvm.io/), but feel free to substitute your own favorite Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv).

 ```
 # Install Linux Packages
 sudo apt update                    # Check internet for updates